 Age really is just a number.
 It marks how long we’ve been alive.
 I believe if you’re doing it right, every one of those years can simply be viewed as another year spent living the life that makes you happy in that moment.
 Never mind the traditional milestones and markers of age and passage of time.

 Today I slept until close to 10 a.m. and the first thing I did was check to see how many people had viewed my Snap Story from last night.
-On weekdays I’m up and out the door by six every morning, off to my very demanding job of teaching high school English (which let me confess is more about teaching teenagers how to not be such d-bags and less about teaching them how to diagram a sentence).
+On weekdays I’m up and out the door by six every morning, off to my very demanding job of teaching high school English.
 I take two to three yoga classes a week, but I’m not above housing an entire bag of kettle corn in one sitting.
 Sometimes I leave dishes in the sink.
 Sometimes I do five loads of laundry in one day, complete with ironing as well!
 This is my 35.
 And I wouldn’t have it any other way.